-Why Are Luxury Safaris so Expensive?
+Why Luxury Safaris Are Expensive

 The high cost associated with a luxury safari is partly because they take place in remote settings where supplies are hard to come by.

-The logistics of running a camp or a lodge in the middle of the African bush is very complicated when the closest shop is 500 miles away, and there's no guarantee it will be stocked anyway.
+The logistics of running a camp or a lodge in the middle of the African bush is complicated when the closest shop is 500 miles away, and there's no guarantee it will be stocked anyway.
 Besides this, it takes a lot to maintain a national park and reserve, as well as making sure the wildlife continues to be protected.
-Park fees can run to almost $100 per person, per day, at some national parks.
+Park fees can run to almost $100 per person at some national parks.
 That's before you've even eaten breakfast, gone for a drive, or spent the night.

 Make Your Safari Cheaper Without Cheapening Your Safari

 - Go with a friend or a group -- You can really cut the costs of a customized safari and retain all the benefits if you travel with friends.
 You'll be sharing the cost of the vehicle and guide and avoid any single supplements.
-Set departure dates and group safaris can also reduce your safari costs significantly but you lose a little flexibility in your schedule.
+Set departure dates and group safaris can also reduce your safari costs significantly, but you lose a little flexibility in your schedule.

-- Add on a little city time - A safari is just a small slice of life in Africa, experience a little time in the towns and cities before and after your bush adventure.
-The accommodation is often cheaper, includes breakfast and you're at your own discretion to taste some local fare at restaurants.
+- Add on a little city time - A safari is just a small slice of life in Africa; experience a little time in the towns and cities before and after your bush adventure.
+The accommodation is often cheaper, includes breakfast, and you're at your own discretion to taste some local fare at restaurants.
 You'll be hankering for some cultural interaction after a week or so with animals.

 - Find a good safari consultant -- A good safari consultant will take the time to listen to what you want out of a safari and will get you the best value based on your personal preferences.
 African safari specialists will know when a regional flight makes more sense than driving.
 They will be able to tell you whether it's worth paying extra for a room with AC during the dry season in Botswana.
 They know when the rainy season means roads are impassable, or whether it is, in fact, the perfect time to view wildlife in certain areas.
 They understand that if you wish to go on a walking safari and want to do night drives, that you have to safari in private reserve.

 In the end, it pays to book your safari with an expert to get the safari you want, at the price you can afford.
-But if you still can't afford a high-end, luxury safari, then you can check out these tips on budget safaris and overland trips in Africa.